melanielochrie/homework05-melanielochrie-main/Report.md

     ```

 * What is the output of the code above?
+  The output of the code above is:
+1
+1

 * Explain why the output is what it is.
+The first print(x) shows 1 because x=1 before the function was called.
+Inside the mystery_function(x) the line x = 100 only changes the local version of x that exists inside the function.
+It doesn't affect the x outside of it.

 6. Given the following code: